 Within the demonstration, T-CONNECT opportunities were provided from CABS to COTA and from Capital Transportation to COTA.
 In both cases, constraints were put into place that a vehicle would hold for a maximum of one minute if it was running less than five minutes late and if the bus had not already been held during the same route.

 T-CONNECT could feasibly be provided between all combinations of agencies, except from CABS to Capital Transportation as those systems do not intersect.
 The real-time trip planning component of T-DISP was demonstrated through the smartphone app developed by Battelle Memorial Institute: C-Ride.
-Figure 1 contains sample images of the interfaces for C-Ride for iOS and Android versions.
+Figure 1-1 contains sample images of the interfaces for C-Ride for iOS and Android versions.

-Figure 1: Examples of C-Ride Interface
+Figure 1-1.
+Examples of C-Ride Interface (Source: Battelle)

 The level of automation and coordination of various IDTO transactions depended on the participating partners and the varying types of users.
 Users of the system in the campus-area were able to use automated features available via C-Ride to view and "book" various transportation options.
 Riders in the DSCC area were supported by the operators of the on-base shuttle, Capital Transportation.

 When a passenger (or surrogate) entered his or her desired trip, the software package displayed this information to riders, who were then able to respond to a request.
 After a COTA dispatcher responded, the software package sent confirmation to the passenger.
-Figure 2 is an example image of the COTA dispatcher interface.
+Figure 1-2 is an example image of the COTA dispatcher interface.
+The green check mark and red x mark represent the options for the COTA dispatcher to either accept or deny the T-CONNECT request.